spujadas/elk-docker/docs/index.md

 - If you're using Compose then run `sudo docker-compose build elk`, which uses the `docker-compose.yml` file from the source repository to build the image.
 You can then run the built image with `sudo docker-compose up`.

 ## Tweaking the image <a name="tweaking-image"></a>

 There are several approaches to tweaking the image:

-- Fork the source Git repository and hack away.

-- More in the spirit of the Docker philosophy, use the image as a base image and extend it, adding files (e.g. configuration files to process logs sent by log-producing applications, plugins for Elasticsearch) and overwriting files (e.g. configuration files, certificate and private key files) as required.
+- Use the image as a base image and extend it, adding files (e.g. configuration files to process logs sent by log-producing applications, plugins for Elasticsearch) and overwriting files (e.g. configuration files, certificate and private key files) as required.
 See Docker's [Dockerfile Reference page](https://docs.docker.com/reference/builder/) for more information on writing a `Dockerfile`.

 - Replace existing files by bind-mounting local files to files in the container.
 See Docker's [Manage data in containers](https://docs.docker.com/engine/userguide/containers/dockervolumes/) page for more information on volumes in general and bind-mounting in particular.

+- Fork the source Git repository and hack away.

 The next few subsections present some typical use cases.